TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 # TODO

 - Complete todos in readme like architecture diagram
-- top to bottom refactor
-- redo home page with info
+- redo home page with info or markdig
+- is this ILHS_AttendeesDbService in the wrong place in the project.
+API has a reference to LH for its db service but not shared
+- setup notes

 # About
 .Net 8 MVC Blazor project, with View Components.